 Lung cancer has been the leading cause of cancer death among men in the United States for years, and since 1988, it has become the number-one cause of cancer death among women.
 An estimated 224,210 new cases of lung cancer are expected in 2014, and 159,260 deaths due to this disease are expected to occur, roughly 27% of all cancer deaths.
 This exceeds the combined number of deaths from cancer of the next leading sites (breast, prostate, and colon).
 Lung cancer accounts for 6% of all deaths in the United States.

 Lung cancer develops from pulmonary parenchymal or bronchial supportive tissues.
 Although multiple cell types are often found within a single lung tumor, one type usually predominates.
 Based on the therapeutic approach, there are two major subdivisions of lung cancer: small-cell lung cancer (SCLC) and non–small-cell lung cancer (NSCLC).
 Non–small-cell tumors account for approximately 85% of all lung cancers.
 The three major tumor types included under this category are adenocarcinoma, squamous cell carcinoma, and large-cell carcinoma.

-This chapter provides basic information on the epidemiology, etiology, screening, prevention, and signs and symptoms of lung cancer in general and then focuses specifically on the diagnosis, staging, pathology, and treatment of NSCLC and carcinoid tumors of the lungs, as well as on the pulmonary evaluation of lung cancer patients and follow-up of long-term survivors.
+This chapter provides basic information on the epidemiology, etiology, screening, prevention, and signs and symptoms of lung cancer in general and then focuses specifically on the diagnosis, staging, pathology, and treatment of NSCLC, as well as on the pulmonary evaluation of lung cancer patients and follow-up of long-term survivors.

-The following chapter provides information on the staging, pathology and pathophysiology, and treatment of the far less common small-cell lung cancer and concludes with brief discussions of mesothelioma and thymoma.
+A separate chapter provides information on the staging, pathology and pathophysiology, and treatment of the far less common SCLC and concludes with brief discussions of mesothelioma and thymoma.